brobits/quickfixn/README.md

 7. NUnit GUI will open and VS will be in debugger mode.
 You can choose and run tests.
    If you recompile, you may need to close and relaunch NUnit.

+### Mono
+Mono also distributes the nunit-console application.
+To run unit tests using Mono's nunit-console, run:

+    unit_test.sh

 Acceptance Tests
 ----------------